michaeltroger/shape-detection-android/README.md

-# Augmented Reality simple shape detector using OpenCV for >= Android 4.0 #
+# Augmented Reality simple shape detector using OpenCV
 [![Android CI](https://github.com/michaeltroger/shape-detection-android/actions/workflows/android.yml/badge.svg)](https://github.com/michaeltroger/shape-detection-android/actions/workflows/android.yml)

 Attention: This app was created in 2016.
 I was a beginner to Android development and Computer Vision back then.
 So don't expect a perfect code please.
-In 2021 I updated the project to build with the latest Android Studio (2020.3.1), updated most dependencies and converted it to Kotlin, while the business logic remained unchanged.
+Over the years I updated the dependencies and converted it to Kotlin, while the business logic remained unchanged.

 <img src="/screenshots/demo.gif" alt="Augmented Reality shape detection" width="800px"/>